Acquia Renews FedRAMP Authority to Operate

 - Federal Chief Information Officer (CIO) Council

-Its creation accelerated the adoption of secure cloud solutions, provided baseline standards for cloud product approval, increased confidence in the security of cloud solutions, ensured consistent application of existing security practices, and increased the automation of near real-time data for continuous monitoring.
+Its creation accelerated the adoption of secure cloud solutions, provided a baseline set of standards for cloud product approval, increased confidence in the security of cloud solutions, ensured consistent application of existing security practices, and increased the automation of near real-time data for continuous monitoring.

 How did Acquia secure an ATO?

-To secure FedRAMP Authority to Operate, we had to meet the robust and detailed set of security controls outlined within the NIST SP 800-53 Revision 4 standard.
-Our team underwent a rigorous independent, third-party audit and approval process before getting FedRAMP authorization.
+To secure FedRAMP Authority to Operate, Acquia had to meet the robust and detailed set of security controls outlined within the NIST SP 800-53 Revision 4 standard.
+Our team underwent a rigorous independent, third-party audit and approval process before getting FedRAMP Authorization.
 The process included three steps:

 What does this mean for you?

 FedRAMP delivers a number of benefits to federal, state, and local government agencies, as well as other governmental applications.
 It offers a significant cost and time savings, as well as a uniform approach to risk-based management.
 FedRAMP also improves real-time security visibility and enhances transparency between the government and CSPs.